Mission: To reach, teach, and inspire innovations in prevention science and implementation science methodology at a

 With this new funding to support PSMG as an open-access resource, PSMG now serves as a major networking and dissemination arm of Ce-PIM.
 We are providing free access to past and current PSMG grand round presentations.
 Check out the PSMG Archive to view these presentations!

 The PSMG Virtual Grand Rounds are conducted virtually over the internet, allowing the audience to view, question, and comment live from their own computer with leading scientists and methodologists at no cost.
 While access to live presentations is restricted to PSMG members, you can easily become a member today!
 In addition, PSMG presentations are recorded and will be publicly accessible on our website after the presentation date.

-The 2018-2019 year of PSMG will run from September to May with presentations on Tuesdays from 12:00pm-1:30pm Central.
+The 2019-2020 year of PSMG will run from September to May with presentations on Tuesdays from 12:00pm-1:30pm Central.
 Presentations will cover various topics, including personalized medicine, suicide prevention, implementation science, and complex data.
-See our first two months of scheduled presentations below!
+See the Fall schedule below!

 If you would like join live presentations, please see below for details on becoming a PSMG Member.